microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

     predictionArrays.append(models[1].FloatVector(outputShape.Size()))
 ```

-Declare a tiled image used to compose our results.
-We get this from the helper module we imported earlier.
+Create a tiled image that will be used to display the two frames side-by-side.
+This function is provided by the helper module that we imported earlier.

 ```python
     tiledImage = helpers.TiledImage(len(models))